chipsalliance/firrtl-spec/spec.md

 ### Constant memory type

-A memory with a constant data-type represents a ROM and may not have write-ports.
+A memory with a constant data-type represents a ROM and may not have ports with write capability.
 It is beyond the scope of this specification how ROMs are initialized.

 ## Instances